vitaliiPsl/friday/README.md

 **Syntax:**

-There two ways to declare variable:
+There are two ways to declare variable:
   - Keyword 'var':
 ```
 var name = "John"